Blog Post

 Hourly Billing

-A good hourly invoice for a web development project might include line items like: Front-end development (responsive navigation component) - 8 hours at $150/hr, Back-end API development (user authentication endpoints) - 12 hours at $150/hr, Bug fixes and QA testing - 4 hours at $150/hr, and Client revision requests (homepage layout changes) - 3 hours at $150/hr.
+A solid hourly invoice for a web project might list: front-end development (responsive navigation component), 8 hours at $150/hr; back-end API development (user authentication endpoints), 12 hours at $150/hr; bug fixes and QA testing, 4 hours at $150/hr; and client revision requests (homepage layout changes), 3 hours at $150/hr.

 Fixed-Price Billing

-The invoicing strategy for fixed-price work is straightforward: split the total into payments tied to project phases.
-A common split is 50% upfront as a deposit before work begins, and 50% on delivery and approval.
+The invoicing move here is to slice the total into payments pinned to phases.
+The everyday split is 50% upfront as a deposit before work begins and 50% on delivery and approval.

-For larger projects, a three-way split works better: 40% deposit, 30% at midpoint (usually after the design phase or when the front end is complete), and 30% on final delivery.
-This structure protects both sides.
-The client does not pay the full amount before seeing any work, and you do not do months of work before seeing any money.
+On bigger jobs I prefer a three-way split: 40% deposit, 30% at the midpoint (usually once the design phase wraps or the front end is standing), and 30% on final delivery.
+It protects both sides.
+The client is not handing over the full sum before seeing anything real, and you are not three months deep before a dime arrives.

-Your deposit invoice should clearly state what the deposit covers, what deliverables are included in the total price, and what happens if the scope changes.
-This last point is critical for web development because scope always changes.
+Your deposit invoice should say plainly what the deposit covers, which deliverables the total price includes, and what happens when scope shifts.
+That last part is not optional in web work.
+Scope always shifts.

 Milestone-Based Billing

-Milestone billing is the most natural fit for web development projects.
-You define specific deliverables, assign a price to each one, and invoice when each milestone is complete.
+Milestone billing fits web projects more naturally than anything else.
+You name specific deliverables, price each one, and invoice as each is finished.

-Each milestone invoice references the specific deliverable, confirms it was delivered and approved, and states the payment terms.
-The key advantage of milestone billing is that it creates natural checkpoints.
-If a client stops responding or stops paying, you stop work at a clean boundary rather than in the middle of a feature.
+Each milestone invoice names the deliverable, confirms it shipped and got approved, and states the terms.
+The real payoff is the checkpoints.
+When a client goes quiet or stops paying, you stop at a clean seam instead of halfway through wiring up authentication.

 Protecting Yourself from Scope Creep

-Scope creep is the single biggest invoicing problem in web development.
-The client asks for "just one more thing" and suddenly your fixed-price project has grown by 30 percent.
+Scope creep is the number one invoicing problem in web development, full stop.
+The client asks for "just one more thing," then another, and your fixed-price job has quietly grown by a third with no extra money attached.

-Create a separate line item for out-of-scope work.
-When a client requests something outside the original scope, do not just absorb it.
-Send a change order or supplemental invoice that clearly labels the work as "Additional - not included in original scope."
+Give out-of-scope work its own line.
+When a request lands outside the original scope, do not quietly swallow it.
+Send a change order or a supplemental invoice that labels the work for what it is: "Additional, not included in original scope."

 Payment Terms That Work for Developers

-Better approaches include: Net 14 for milestone invoices (the work is already done and approved, so shorter terms are reasonable), deposit invoices due on receipt (do not start work until the deposit clears), and final payment due within 7 days of project launch.
+Better setups: Net 14 on milestone invoices, since the work is already done and approved and shorter terms are fair; deposit invoices due on receipt, because you do not write a line of code until the deposit clears; and final payment due within 7 days of launch, while the relief of going live is still fresh.

-You can also add a late payment clause to your contract.
-Something like "Invoices not paid within 15 days of the due date will incur a 1.5% monthly late fee" gives clients a financial reason to pay on time.
-Whether you enforce it is up to you, but having it in writing helps.
+A late-payment clause in your contract helps too.
+Something like "Invoices not paid within 15 days of the due date incur a 1.5% monthly late fee" gives the client a concrete reason to pay on time.
+Whether you ever enforce it is your call, but having it in writing changes the conversation.

 What to Include on Every Web Development Invoice

-Beyond the standard invoice elements (your info, client info, invoice number, dates), web development invoices should include a few extras.
+On top of the standard pieces (your info, client info, invoice number, dates), a web development invoice should carry a few extras that head off confusion later.

 Phase or milestone reference.
-"Invoice 3 of 5 - Front-end Development Complete" tells the client exactly where things stand.
+"Invoice 3 of 5, front-end development complete" tells the client exactly where the project stands without a single follow-up email.

 Third-party costs.
-If you purchased stock photos, premium plugins, or API subscriptions for the project, list these as separate line items.
-Mark them as pass-through costs so the client understands they are not part of your fee.
+Stock photos, premium plugins, an API subscription bought for the project: each gets its own line, marked as a pass-through cost so the client understands it is not part of your fee.

-Intellectual property transfer clause.
-Many web development contracts specify that IP transfers to the client upon final payment.
-Reference this on your final invoice: "Full intellectual property rights transfer upon receipt of final payment."
+Intellectual property transfer.
+Plenty of web contracts hand IP to the client on final payment.
+Spell it out on the final invoice: "Full intellectual property rights transfer upon receipt of final payment."
+That line is leverage as much as it is paperwork.

 Handling Retainer Clients

-Many web developers transition from project work to retainer arrangements.
-A client pays a fixed monthly fee for a set number of hours or a defined scope of maintenance and updates.
+A lot of developers graduate from one-off projects into retainers, where the client pays a fixed monthly fee for a set block of hours or a defined slice of maintenance and updates.
+It is steadier income and a calmer way to run a business.

-Retainer invoicing is simple: send the same invoice on the first of each month.
-Include a summary of work performed in the previous month and any unused hours (if your contract allows rollover).
+Retainer invoicing is the simple part: same invoice, first of every month.
+Include a short summary of what you did the prior month and any unused hours, if your contract lets hours roll over.

 Tools That Make Developer Invoicing Easier

-WaffleInvoice handles the mechanics so you can focus on code.
-Create milestone invoices in under two minutes, set up automatic payment reminders for overdue invoices, accept credit card and bank transfer payments through Stripe, and track every invoice from sent to paid in one dashboard.
+WaffleInvoice handles the mechanics so you stay in the editor.
+Spin up milestone invoices in under two minutes, set automatic reminders for overdue bills, take card and bank-transfer payments through Stripe, and watch every invoice move from sent to paid in one place.

-The free plan covers unlimited invoices and clients.
-The Pro plan adds recurring invoices for retainer clients, a client portal where your clients can view their billing history, and automated follow-ups that chase late payments for you.
+The free plan covers up to 5 clients and 10 invoices per month.
+Pro adds recurring invoices for retainer clients, a client portal where they can pull up their own billing history, and automated follow-ups that chase late payments on your behalf.
 See pricing details.

 Common Mistakes Web Developers Make When Invoicing

-Not invoicing for discovery work.
-Requirements gathering, technical research, and architecture planning are real work.
-If you are not charging for discovery, you are subsidizing the project with free labor.
-Bill for it or include it as the first milestone.
+Not invoicing for discovery.
+Requirements gathering, technical research, and architecture planning are work, and skilled work at that.
+If discovery is free, you are subsidizing the project with your own time.
+Bill for it, or make it the first milestone.

-Bundling hosting with development.
-When hosting costs are buried in your development invoice, the client does not understand what they are paying for.
-Worse, when the project ends and you are still hosting their site, there is no clear billing structure for it.
-Invoice hosting separately from day one.
+Bundling hosting into development.
+Bury hosting inside the build invoice and the client never grasps what they are paying for, and worse, when the project ends and you are still hosting their site, there is no clean billing line for it.
+Separate hosting from day one.

-Waiting until the project is finished to invoice.
-On a three-month project, that is three months of unpaid work.
-Use deposits and milestone payments to keep cash flowing throughout the project.
+Waiting until launch to invoice.
+On a three-month build, that is three months of unpaid labor riding on the client's good faith.
+Deposits and milestone payments keep cash arriving the whole way through.

-Not specifying what "done" means.
-Your invoice says "Website development - complete."
-But the client thinks there are still three more revision rounds included.
-Define completion criteria in your contract and reference them on the invoice.
+Never defining "done."
+Your invoice says "website development, complete."
+The client is sure three more revision rounds are still coming.
+Define completion criteria in the contract and point back to them on the invoice.

 The Bottom Line

-Web development invoicing does not have to be complicated.
-Pick the pricing model that fits your project, structure your invoices with clear line items and milestone references, protect yourself from scope creep with documentation, and invoice consistently throughout the project rather than waiting until the end.
+Web development invoicing is not complicated once you stop improvising.
+Pick the pricing model that fits the project, build invoices around clear line items and milestone references, document scope so creep has nowhere to hide, and bill all the way through instead of saving it for the end.

-Ready to simplify your invoicing?
+Ready to make this easier?
 Create your free WaffleInvoice account and send your first invoice in under two minutes.
 No credit card required.

 Related reads: How to Invoice Freelance Clients · How to Set Freelance Rates · Retainer Invoicing Guide · International Invoicing · WaffleInvoice for Web Developers